felixtrz/becsy/docs/guide/architecture/world.md

 ## Partial execution

 There are some more advanced use cases where you don't want every system to execute once in every frame.
 For example, you may have different systems running in different scenes in your game, or you want to run your physics systems at a fixed time interval but sync the render systems to the screen's refresh.
-Becsy caters for these scenarios in two ways.
+Fecsy caters for these scenarios in two ways.

 ### Start / stop